 - Sean’s New Shoes

-Being that they’re Irish, I guess Virgin thought that green vinyl would make an impression.
+Virgin thought that green vinyl would make an impression for the debut single – with an extra track on the 12″ version.
 Here are three songs that need to be on any CD I make.
 One imagines that Billy Idol and Tony James must have heard this single.
 Their attempt with the same title came the next year.

 Fingerprintz: Who’s Your Friend?
 UK blue vinyl 7″